Col. Charles McGee delivers keynote address at PBGC'S Black History Month Celebration.

 On Jan.
 31, 1973, McGee retired from the Air Force after 30 years of military service.

-PBGC will pay benefits for nearly 470 current and future retirees of Butzel Long, a law firm based in Detroit, Mich.
+PBGC will pay retirement benefits for more than 4,400 current and future retirees of Constar Inc., a plastic container manufacturer based in Trevose, Pa. just outside Philadelphia.

-PBGC will pay all pension benefits earned by the law firm's retirees up to the legal limit of almost $57,500 a year for a 65-year-old.
+PBGC will pay all pension benefits earned by Constar's retirees up to the legal limit of about $59,320 for a 65-year-old.